Why do i have dandruff in my eyebrows?

 Here’s how to manage eyebrow dandruff safely and effectively:

-1. Cleanse Gently: Use a mild, non-soap facial cleanser or a small amount of anti-dandruff shampoo (with piroctone olamine or zinc pyrithione) on the brows 2–3 times a week.
+1. Cleanse Gently: Use a mild, non-soap facial cleanser or a very small amount of anti-dandruff shampoo on the brows 2–3 times a week.
 Rinse carefully to avoid the eyes.

-2. Apply Antifungal Treatment: A light antifungal cream containing ketoconazole or piroctone olamine can help reduce yeast growth.
+2. Consider Antifungal Support: If seborrhoeic dermatitis is involved, antifungal ingredients such as ketoconazole or piroctone olamine may help reduce yeast growth.
+Take extra care around the eyes.
 For product options, shop antifungal dandruff shampoo.

-3. Moisturise: Use a fragrance-free, non-comedogenic moisturiser such as E45 or Doublebase to restore the skin barrier.
+3. Moisturise: Use a fragrance-free, non-comedogenic moisturiser to restore the skin barrier and reduce dryness.

-4. Avoid Irritants: Minimise fragranced skincare, makeup, or alcohol-based toners near the brows.
+4. Avoid Irritants: Minimise fragranced skincare, makeup, brow gels, heavy oils, harsh scrubs and alcohol-based toners near the brows.

-6. When to See a Doctor: If flakes persist for more than a few weeks, or if redness spreads to the eyelids (seborrhoeic blepharitis), see your GP or dermatologist.
+6. When to See a Doctor: If flakes persist for more than a few weeks, spread to the eyelids, become painful, or cause swelling, speak to your GP, pharmacist or dermatologist.

 Frequently Asked Questions